CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

   // ...
 ```

-Now we need to add the response that we are calling on if puppeteer intercepts `/performance_data`
+Now we need to add the response that we are calling on when puppeteer intercepts `/performance_data`

 Add this to `mockResponses`: